-Echeveria strictiflora is a succulent that forms stemless or very short-stemmed rosettes of grey-green to brownish-green leaves with or without red margins.
+Echeveria strictiflora is a succulent plant that forms stemless or very short-stemmed rosettes of grey-green to brownish-green leaves with or without red margins.
 It is quite variable in the size, shape, and color of the leaves and less variable in the color of flowers.
 Rosettes grow up to 6 inches (15 cm) in diameter.
-Leaves are pointed, up to 3.6 inches (9 cm) long and up to 0.8 inches (2 cm) wide.
-Flowers appear in summer on usually unbranched, up to 10 inches (25 cm) tall inflorescences.
-They are rose near the base, yellowish-red above and orange inside.
-They
+Leaves are pointed, up to 3.6 inches (9 cm) long and 0.8 inches (2 cm) wide.
+Flowers appear on usually unbranched, up to 10 inches (25 cm) tall inflorescences in summer.
+They are rose near the base, yellowish-red above, and orange inside.

 This species is the only Echeveria native to the United States.

 The specific epithet "strictiflora" derives from the Latin words "strict," meaning "straight," and " flora," meaning "flower," and probably refers to the petals that are nearly straight at the tips.

 How to Grow and Care for Echeveria strictiflora

 Soil: Echeverias need potting soil mix that drains quickly.
 Many growers will create their own mix.
 However, commercial cactus and succulent potting soil will work fine.

 Light: These succulents prefer full sun to partial shade.
 However, avoid drastic sunlight changes and full afternoon sun, especially in summer.
 During the winter, when your succulents are inside, put them near the brightest window in your home.